 NXP Semiconductors (NASDAQ: NXPI) is a leader in this field.

-About 41% of NXP's overall sales come from the automotive sector today, making NXP is the largest automotive computing player by a wide margin.
+About 41% of NXP's sales come from the automotive sector, making it the largest automotive computing player by a wide margin.

 In the Home